M&C Hotels fears post-Olympic hangover for London

 "The fourth quarter ... will be something we have to watch very closely for the impact on London.
 That will be the key place for us to watch," Wong Hong Ren, chief executive of the operator of over 100 hotels worldwide, told reporters on a conference call on Thursday.

-Wong said M&C was seeing strong demand for its London hotels during the Olympic period, but was worried that later in the year the impact of Europe's economic woes would deter cash-strapped Europeans from visiting the UK capital.
+Ren said M&C (MLC.L) was seeing strong demand for its London hotels during the Olympic period, but was worried that later in the year the impact of Europe's economic woes would deter cash-strapped Europeans from visiting the UK capital.

 London-based M&C, which posted a 31.5 percent rise in first-quarter pretax profit, said it is looking to diversify its customer base as visitor numbers from Greece, Spain, Ireland and Italy slump and show no signs of improvement.

-"We are watching these spots very carefully, especially places like Spain, which is a traditionally important market for shopping (in London) in December," Wong said.
+"We are watching these spots very carefully, especially places like Spain, which is a traditionally important market for shopping (in London) in December," Ren said.

 M&C said revenue per available room (RevPAR), a key industry measure, rose by 5.6 percent on a like-for-like basis, driven higher mainly by pricier rooms.